 Grand Valley State University is aware that the potential for conflict always exists; the University also believes that there are effective tools for dealing with conflict, tools that range from conversation with a neutral party to facilitated meetings and mediation to the more formal complaint and grievance procedures.
-The basic philosophy of the Conflict Resolution Process is that by learning to constructively resolve conflict, any of us can turn a potentially destructive situation into an opportunity for creativity and enhanced performance.
 This website is designed to make you aware of the various resources that the University has available to you and to help you navigate through the GVSU Conflict Resolution Process.

 First Step: A good first step is to explore your options by talking informally but confidentially about your situation with Sue Sloop and discussing with her which approach would be the most helpful.
 Sue will explain the various resources that are available and make suggestions about which of them might be most appropriate.
 Sue is the Work Life Connections and Coordinator of Mediation Services for Faculty and Staff and can be reached at the Human Resources Office.

 If you are dealing with personal issues on and off the job, contact Encompass.

 Right to Privacy: The University acknowledges and respects the privacy of the conversations that you may have using the CRP, and reasonable efforts will be made to maintain confidentiality unless the circumstances warrant a need for the University to investigate, as in the case of allegations of discrimination or harassment or possible illegal activity.